atong01/conditional-flow-matching/examples/cifar10/README.md

 python3 train_cifar10.py --model "otcfm" --lr 2e-4 --ema_decay 0.9999 --batch_size 128 --total_steps 400001 --save_step 20000 --parallel True
 ```

 *Note from the authors*: We have observed that training with parallel leads to slightly poorer performance than what you can get with one GPU.
 The reason is probably that DataParallel computes statistics over each device.
 We are thinking of using DistributedDataParallel to solve this problem in the future.
+In the meantime, we strongly encourage users to train on a single GPU (the provided scripts require about 8G of GPU memory).

 To compute the FID from the OT-CFM model at end of training, run: